Particular/docs.particular.net/transports/selecting.md

 > [!WARNING]
 > Microsoft is not making MSMQ available for .NET Core; building new systems using MSMQ is not recommended.

 The MSMQ transport uses the native Windows queueing technology, MSMQ, to send and deliver messages.
-MSMQ is a distributed or "federated" system that consists of multiple processes, one on each machine.
+MSMQ is a distributed or "federated" system consisting of multiple processes, one on each machine.
 The client only interacts with the local MSMQ process, which stores the messages on disk.
 The messages are forwarded to the remote machine in the background.

 ### Advantages

 - Built-in component of the Windows operating system (though not installed by default)
 - Supports distributed transactions, allowing atomic message processing and data manipulation in database systems which also support distributed transactions (e.g. SQL Server), using the [Microsoft Distributed Transaction Coordinator (MSDTC)](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/ms684146(v=vs.85))
-- Uses a store and forward mechanism which allows sending messages even when the destination machine is unavailable due to network issues or other problems
+- Uses a store and forward mechanism that allows sending messages even when the destination machine is unavailable due to network issues or other problems

 ### Disadvantages